4g/visual_cues/README.md

   }
 ```

+#### Setup
 - We split the dataset into test:train::1000:8500
 - Each video has average of 2.5 questions
 - This results in ~42k training samples
-- We train a qwenvl3 2b/4b instruct model using lora `(rank=64, alpha=64)` over llm only
-- We train with both plain and trajectory videos for 1 epoch
+- We train a single model with both plain and cued videos for 1 epoch
+    - base = qwenvl3 2b/4b instruct
+    - lora `(rank=64, alpha=64)` over llm only
+    - cosine lr with peak 1e-4, and warmup of 3%
 - vllm for inference with guided response choices

 ### Results
-Before finetuning, both object and verb accuracy are lower for cued videos.
+Before finetuning, object accuracy is lower for cued videos.
 | model                      | videos      | object_acc | verb_acc | overall_acc |
 |---------------------------|-------------|-----------:|---------:|------------:|
 | pretrained | plain       | 90.77%     | 63.90%   | 79.39%      |
 | pretrained | trajectory  | 85.74%     | 64.40%   | 76.29%      |

-After finetuning too, cued videos perform worse than plain.
+After finetuning, cued videos perform worse in both object and verb category.
 | model                      | videos      | object_acc | verb_acc | overall_acc |
 |---------------------------|-------------|-----------:|---------:|------------:|
 | finetuned                  | plain       | 96.40%     | 98.30%   | 97.29%      |